-7 presume not, I deceive ye not : I presume not.
-I presume not : I deceive ye not.
-A faithful man living well passeth away from here safely, one baptized at the last hour passeth away from here safely, he doing penance and reconciliation while he is sound, and afterwards living well: passeth away from here safely.
-Doing penance at the last and being reconciled, whether safely passed away from here, I myself am not certain.
+presume not, I deceive ye not: I presume not: I deceive ye not.
+A faithful man living well passeth away from hence safely, one baptized at the last hour passeth away from hence safely, he doing penance and reconciliation while he is sound, and afterwards living well: passeth away from hence safely.
+Doing penance at the last and being reconciled, whether safely passed away from hence, I myself am not certain.
 Whence I am sure: I say, and I give assurance.
 Whence I am not sure: I am able to give penance, I am not able to give assurance.
 Attend to what I say.
 I ought to set it forth more plainly: lest someone should wrongly understand what is to be understood.
-Can it be that I say they shall be damned?
+Can it be that I say, They shall be damned?
 No I say not.
-But neither say I thou shalt be delivered.
+But neither say I, Thou shalt be delivered.
 And what sayest thou to me?
-I know not, I know not : I presume not, I promise not, I know not.
-Whishest thee to be delivered from doubt?
-Do penance whilst thou art sound. indeed thou dost true penance while thou art sound, and the last day should come upon thee, hasten to be reconciled: if thus thou dost, thou art secure.
-Whereby secure?
-Because thou hast done penance at that time: when thou wast also able to sin.
-But if then thou wishest to do thy penance when thou art no longer able to sin: sins have dismissed thee, not thee them.
-But whence knowest thou, thou sayest, whether God may not perhaps forgive me?
+I know not, I know not: I presume not, I promise not, I know not.
+Wishest thee to be delivered from doubt?
+Do penance whilst thou art sound.
+If indeed thou dost true penance whilst thou art sound, and the last day should come upon thee, hasten to be reconciled: if thou thusly, thou art Whereby secure?
+Because thou hast done penance at that time : when thou wast also able to sin.
+But if then thou wishest to do thy penance, when thou art no longer able to sin: sins have dismissed thee, not thee But whence knowest thou, thou sayest, whether God may not perhaps forgive me?
 Truly thou sayest, Whence?
 I know not.
 That I know: this I know not.
-Therefore I give thee a penance: because I know not.
+Therefore I give thee a penance : because I know not.
 For if I knew it would not be useful to thee: I would not give it thee.
-Likewise if I knew that it would not be useful to thee: I would not admonish thee, I would not afright thee.
+Likewise, if I knew that it would not be useful to thee: I would not admonish thee, I would not afright thee.
 There are two things: either thou art forgiven, or not forgiven.
 Which of these shall be the future to thee: I know not.
 Therefore lay aside what is uncertain: and keep that which is certain.
 But thou, O Lord, have mercy upon us.